MSA-API-Management/AutoGuard-example-project/README.md

 # AutoGuard example project
 This repository serves as showcase for [AutoGuard](https://github.com/MSA-API-Management/AutoGuard).
-AutoGuard is set-up to report breaking REST API changes in pull requests.
+AutoGuard is set-up to report breaking REST API changes in pull and merge requests for [GitHub](.github/workflows/autoguard.yml) and [GitLab](.gitlab-ci.yml).

-The repository contains a minimal Spring Boot web service with a single controller that consists of two REST API definitions for adding and querying \textit{customer} data models.
+The repository contains a minimal Spring Boot web service with a single controller that consists of two REST API definitions for adding and querying _customer_ data models.